mrstacey1284/indigo-netdev/README.md

 These device support status only.

+### Ping Status

+Pings an address and reports 'Active' if it responds succesfully.

+### HTTP Status

+Examine the HTTP status of a path and set device as OK or ERROR.

 ### SSH Server

 All SSH commands are authenticated using a shared keypair.
 This must be generated and